yaswant2403/cs225final_project/README.md

 ## Running code

-First open the CS225 docker enviorment, and clone the repository locally:
+First open the CS225 docker enviorment, and clone the repository locally by running this in the terminal:
 ```
 git clone https://github.com/yaswant2403/cs225final_project.git
 ```
-Then cd into the repository & create a build directory:
+Then cd into the repository, create a build directory & cd into it:
 ```
 mkdir build
 cd build